RevokeCash/revoke.cash/content/en/learn/basics/what-are-tokens.md

 Tokens generally have a specific purpose, and can be categorized into different types.
 The most common types of tokens are:

 - **Utility Tokens**: Utility tokens are tokens that serve a certain role in an ecosystem.
-For example, [Binance](https://www.binance.com/) has a utility token called BNB, which is used to pay for transaction fees on their exchange.
+For example, the [Brave Browser](https://brave.com/) has a utility token called BAT, which is used to pay for certain services within the Brave exosystem.

 - **Governance Tokens**: Governance tokens are tokens that are used to vote on proposals within an ecosystem.
 For example, the ENS token is used to vote on proposals that affect the [Ethereum Name Service](https://ens.domains/).